Corgi Socks

-Corgi Socks is the trading name of Corgi Hosiery Limited, a manufacturer of luxury socks and knitwear in hand-knitted wool, cotton and cashmere.
-Its factory is located in Ammanford, Wales, UK where it currently employs around 50 people.
-The business is a subsidiary of Dewhurst Dent Plc, owners of Dents.
-It has a reputation as a manufacturer of luxury socks and its customers include the British royal family.
+Corgi Socks is the trading name of Corgi Hosiery Limited, is Welsh a manufacturer of luxury socks and knitwear in hand-knitted wool, cotton and cashmere.
+The company, which was founded in 1892, is located in Ammanford, Wales, UK.
+It employs around 50 people.

+Corgi is a subsidiary of Dewhurst Dent Plc, owners of Dents.
+Its manufacturing process employs many older machines including rare 125-year-old Griswold hand-knitting machines, socks are hand finished using traditional methods.
+Knitwear is hand-framed and intricate intarsia designs can be created.
+Customers include the British royal family.

-History of the business
+History

-Corgi was founded in 1892.
-It began as a maker of socks for Welsh miners and moved on to making argyle pattern socks for Brooks Brothers in 1939.
-Corgi made socks for the British troops during World War II.

-Over the years Corgi has gone in and out of different ownership, but has always been run by the Jones family.

-It was founded by Rhys Jones and is now run by his great, great grandchildren, siblings Chris Jones and Lisa Wood, who took over from their father Huw Jones in 1997 and transitioned the business from making socks under other people's labels to growing the Corgi brand.
+When Corgi was founded in 1892 by Rhys Jones, it began as a maker of socks for Welsh miners.
+Although Corgi has had different ownership, it has always been run by the Jones family.
+Currently the founder's great, great grandchildren, siblings Chris Jones and Lisa Wood manage the business.
+They took over from their father Huw Jones in 1997 and transitioned the business from making socks under other people's labels to growing the Corgi brand.
 It has been a subsidiary of Dewhurst Dent PLC since 2008.

-Corgi now makes knitwear under its own brand as well as for designers like Burberry and Thom Browne.
+In 1939 Corgi began making argyle pattern socks for Brooks Brothers.
+Corgi also made socks for the British troops during World War II.
+The company now makes knitwear under its own brand as well as for designers like Burberry and Thom Browne.